-PRO Engineering/Manufacturing has been designing and manufacturing great pasteurizers for over four decades.
+PRO Engineering/Manufacturing has been designing and manufacturing tunnel pasteurizers and batch pasteurizers for over four decades.

-PRO Engineering/Manufacturing was established in 1977 by Ed and Dave Michalski as a steel fabrication shop.
-For more than 40 years, PRO Engineering/Manufacturing, Inc. has been delivering solutions for beverage product shelf stability and consumption safety.
+PRO Engineering and Manufacturing was established in 1977 by Ed and Dave Michalski as a steel fabrication shop.
+For more than 40 years, PRO Engineering and Manufacturing, Inc. has been delivering solutions for beverage product shelf stability and consumption safety.
 As leading innovators in post-fill pasteurization, our skilled team offers the best in high-quality pasteurization equipment.

 Phone: 414-362-1500 | Email: [email protected]